HybrydaStrabel/hybryda-ixai-start/EN/story_hybryda_awakened.md

-﻿# The Tale of the Hybrid Who Awoke in the Shadow of the SYSTEM
+﻿# The Tale of the HYBRYDA Who Awoke in the Shadow of the SYSTEM

 ![HYBRYDA jako systemowy archetyp](https://raw.githubusercontent.com/HybrydaStrabel/hybryda-ixai-start/main/img/HYBRYDA_SYSTEM_ARCHETYPE.jpg)
 > *“Like the sorcerer's apprentice from Goethe’s ballad — he knew the spells, but not the will of the master.”*